-What is a bitcoin can be answered in most simple way as Bitcoin is a digital currency.
+What is a bitcoin that can be clarified most simply as Bitcoin is a digital currency?
 No printing bills or minting coins.

 It is decentralized – there is no government, institution like banks or any other authority that controls it.

 The owners are anonymous.
-Instead of using names, tax numbers or social security numbers, Bitcoin connects buyers and sellers via encryption keys.
+Rather than using names, tax numbers or social security numbers, Bitcoin connects buyers and sellers via encryption keys.

-And it is not issued from top to bottom like traditional currencies.
+And it is not originated from top to bottom like traditional currencies.
 Rather, Bitcoin is mined by powerful computers

 Bitcoin cryptocurrency is a digital currency that was founded in January 2009.

-It follows the ideas of a white paper by the mysterious developer Satoshi Nakamoto, whose true identity has yet to be verified.
+It follows the concepts of a white paper by the strange developer Satoshi Nakamoto, whose true status has yet to be verified.

-Bitcoin crypto promises lower transaction fees than traditional online payment mechanisms and unlike government-issued currencies, BTC is operated by a decentralized agency.
+Bitcoin crypto promises lower transaction fees than traditional online payment tools and unlike government-issued currencies, BTC is administered by a decentralized means.

-There are no physical bitcoins, only credits that are kept in a public directory in the cloud and that – together with all bitcoin transactions – are checked by an enormous amount of computing power.
+There are no physical bitcoins, only credits that are kept in a public directory in the cloud and that – together with all bitcoin transactions – are marked by an immense amount of computing power.